Lake Okeechobee Fishing Forecast - April 2023 | Greater Orlando

 As a guide, I’m constantly being asked “why have you picked this place to fish”?
 With today’s tech world such as live scope, down/side scan and etc are all great tools to help, but knowing the body of water and what areas to pinpoint only comes from hard-work and experience.
 I love guiding, putting smiles on people’s faces and to give them memories and fish stories that will last their lifetime.

 The crappie bite will begin to slow down as the end of April approaches.
 Specks can still be caught in deeper water in the river and canals and out on the lake but expect the bite to be slow.
 The bream bite is in full swing, so if you like fishing with ultra-light spinning gear and tackle then bream/shell cracker fishing is for you.
-Bream can be caught in the river along the drop-offs and out in the lake around areas like Buck-head Ridge; parts of Kings Bar; 2nd- 4th points; Indian Prairie canal area; Horse Island; Fish Eating Bay and parts of the Shoal.
+Bream can be caught in the river along the drop-offs and out in the lake around areas like Buckhead Ridge; parts of Kings Bar; 2nd- 4th points; Indian Praire canal area; Horse Island; Fish Eating Bay and parts of the Shoal.
 The bass will be feeding on the bream up in the shallows as well as chasing shad in/around grass clumps and along the outer grass edges.
 April and May are a good time to throw some top water lures.
 Popping frogs; swim baits; swim jigs; worms; senkos; rattle traps; spinner baits and flipping/pitching creature-style lures are all good choices to have rigged up and ready to go.